 Basic information and safety advice for customers collecting, handling and storing gas cylinders.

-A safety checklist for those who purchase beverage dispense gas and/or manage gas cylinders in the cellar.
+A safety checklist for those who purchase gas cylinders containing food quality gases for beverage dispense and/or manage those cylinders in the cellar.

 New cylinder valve outlet connections - Effect on cylinder equipment.
 Revision 3: 2018

 Provides advice on valve outlet connections listed within BS 341 and their relationship with the ‘New European Valve Outlet Connection' system which is detailed in ISO 5145.

 Handle gas cylinders safely.
 Information for customers handling gas cylinders.
 Revision 2: 2015

 Provides information for customers to help those handling large gas cylinders do so in a safer manner.